deaktator/deaktator.github.io/_posts/2019-02-22-the-error-in-the-comparator.md

 ## Discussion

 This issue has present since 2015.
-Multiple open tickets have been on GitHub since April, 2015.
+Multiple open tickets have been on [GitHub](https://github.com) since April 2015.
 [Issue 4632](https://github.com/scikit-learn/scikit-learn/issues/4632) (April 24, 2015) asks
 "*should cross-validation scoring take sample-weights into account?*"
 [Issue 4497](https://github.com/scikit-learn/scikit-learn/issues/4497) (April 2, 2015) is concerned with API consistency and naming issues.
-What, in my opinion, is so appalling about this is that these issues have been open for ***nearly four years!***  It seems that these tickets have been bogged down in naming conventions and API consistency and meanwhile, this issue has silently crept into many codebases.  scikit-learn has [very wide adoption](https://scikit-learn.org/stable/testimonials/testimonials.html).
+What, in my opinion, is so appalling about this is that these issues have been open for ***nearly four years***!
+It seems that these tickets have been bogged down in naming conventions and API consistency and meanwhile, this issue has silently crept into many codebases.  scikit-learn has [very wide adoption](https://scikit-learn.org/stable/testimonials/testimonials.html).
 The [testimonials page](https://scikit-learn.org/stable/testimonials/testimonials.html) lists companies like [J.P.Morgan](https://www.jpmorgan.com/) and [Spotify](https://www.spotify.com/).
-Now, let me pose the question, if you are investing money with [J.P.Morgan](https://www.jpmorgan.com/), would you not want hyper-parameter search to work as well as possible for the financial models built with scikit-learn?
-If you have ever complained about music suggestion algorithms, would you not want a company like [Spotify](https://www.spotify.com/) using the best hyper-parameter search possible.
-This is the scope of this problem.  ***It is a big problem!***  Arguments about naming conventions are an appropriate excuse in this case.
+Now, let me pose the question: if you are investing money with [J.P.Morgan](https://www.jpmorgan.com/), would you not want hyper-parameter search to work as well as possible for the financial models built with scikit-learn? if you have ever complained about music recommendation algorithms, would you not want a company like [Spotify](https://www.spotify.com/) using the best hyper-parameter search possible.
+This is the scope of this problem.  ***It is a big problem!***  Arguments about naming conventions are not an appropriate excuse for letting this issue fall through the cracks.

-The biggest problem that I see is that while it has been a known issue for years (and there have been [pull requests](https://help.github.com/en/articles/about-pull-requests) to attempt to fix this), but people have been so apathetic that these fixes solutions fall by the wayside.
+The biggest problem that I see is that this issue has for years been a known problem (and there have been [pull requests](https://help.github.com/en/articles/about-pull-requests) to attempt to fix this), but people have been so apathetic that these fixes solutions have not really been considered.
 See the *GitHub issues* listed above for more context.
-Meanwhile, there is no indication that the problem is actually occurring.
+Meanwhile, there is no indication that the problem is actually occurring, save scrutinizing the results.
 No warnings are emitted, no errors raised or exceptions thrown: nothing.

+On a personal note, it took me over an hour and a half of pair programming and debugging into the scikit-learn code in order to convince one of my colleagues that this issue existed at all.
+The reason it was so difficult to convince him was that he was incredulous due to the fact that *he had previously used* importance weighted cross validation in scikit-learn.
+Since the cross validation code did not result in any kind of error, he was oblivious to problem and had no reason to question the validity of the results.
+This is exactly the danger I am trying to warn against here: a problem arising due to our willingness to implicitly trust testing and validation code.

 ## Pull Requests